Px-Factor/titanium-installreferrer/README.md

 	utm_source=Source&utm_medium=Medium&utm_term=Term&utm_content=Content&utm_campaign=Name

-or NULL if not INSTALL_REFERRER was received from Google Play.
+or NULL if no INSTALL_REFERRER was received from Google Play.

 Since the INSTALL_REFERRER string is saved with the application, it will be returned (if sent) every time you call getUtmSource() method, so if you want to track this only after the application has been launched for the first time, you will have to implement it yourself.

 # TESTING
-If you want to test it without having to upload an APK to Google Play and then testing it, you can use the [Referral Tester](https://play.google.com/store/apps/details?id=com.giago.referraltester) app (NOT FREE) which will simulate a market broadcast.
+If you want to test it without having to upload an APK to Google Play, you can use the [Referral Tester](https://play.google.com/store/apps/details?id=com.giago.referraltester) app (NOT FREE) which will simulate a market broadcast.